dzackgarza/Notes/Talks/HomotopyTalk.md

 - $n\geq 7$: False in general (Milnor and Kervaire), Exotic $S^n$, 28 smooth structures on $S^7$

 > It is unknown whether or not $ B^4 $ admits an exotic smooth structure.
 If not, the smooth $ 4 $-dimensional Poincare conjecture would have an affirmative answer.

-> Current line of attack: Gluck twists on
+> Current line of attack: Gluck twists on on $S^4$

 Generalized by Thurston's Geometrization